meetoseh/backend/docs/redis/keys.md

   for how many phone number verifications the user has tried to give us the code for with less than 10 minutes between them.
 This is accomplished with incr then expire, see [phones verify](../../phones/routes/finish_verify.py)

-- `daily_event:last_notified:uid` goes to the uid of the daily event we last sent notifications out for

-- `daily_event:notifications:lock` goes to a string if an instance is processing notifications for daily events, and is unset otherwise

 - `users:klaviyo_ensure_user:{user_sub}:lock` goes to either an empty key or the json serialization of